cysouw/diathesis/text/c13_zumInfinitive.md

 - Ich bin beim Einkaufen.
 :::

 Finally note that a *beim* phrase can also be a temporal adverbial (see [@sec:zuminfinitive-teleological]).
 In such usage there is no *sein+beim‑In­fi­ni­tiv* construction.
-This is for example the case in [@next].
+This is the case in [@next], for example.
 The main predicate (in the *dass* complement clause) is *kein Hindernis sein* 'to be no obstacle' and not *beim Geldverdienen sein* 'to be making money'.
 Consequently, the *beim* phrase is only an adverbial modifier to the main predicate in this example.

 ::: ex
 - Immerhin kann man unterstellen, dass Latein-Lernen kein Hindernis ist beim Geldverdienen.^[~~DWDS~~: Berliner Zeitung, 05.01.2005.]